Cancer is the #1 cause of death by disease for children in America.

 1 out of 6 children with cancer in America do not survive five years.

-Treatments have advanced and mortality rates have decreased, so it may surprise you to hear that cancer is still killing more children in America than any other disease.
-Some cancers are still functionally incurable.
+It may surprise you to hear that cancer is still killing more children in America than any other disease.
+Some cancers are still incurable.
 Even with a more “curable” diagnosis, too many children in the United States don’t have access to the medical care they need.
 Without treatment, cancer is the same death sentence that it was before modern medicine.

 Early diagnosis of childhood cancer is often difficult.